 - (a) Marks for each candidate response must always be assigned in line with these General Marking Principles and the Detailed Marking Instructions for this assessment. - (b) Marking should always be positive.
-This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) The Marking Instructions indicate the essential idea that a candidate should provide for each answer. - (d) The answers for each question must come from the original text. - (e) Where there is a multiple choice question, award 0 marks where a candidate ticks all boxes. - (f) In addition, markers should use their professional judgement, subject knowledge and experience, and understanding to mark candidate responses.
+This means that, for each candidate response, marks are accumulated for the demonstration of relevant skills, knowledge and understanding: they are not deducted from a maximum on the basis of errors or omissions. - (c) If a specific candidate response does not seem to be covered by either the principles or detailed Marking Instructions, and you are uncertain how to assess it, you must seek guidance from your Team Leader. - (d) The Marking Instructions indicate the essential idea that a candidate should provide for each answer. - (e) The answers for each question must come from the original text. - (f) Where there is a multiple choice question, award 0 marks where a candidate ticks all boxes. - (g) In addition, markers should use their professional judgement, subject knowledge and experience, and understanding to mark candidate responses.

-Marking Instructions for each question
+Detailed Marking Instructions for each question